 Now that you are aware of the activities that might have led to your account getting locked, you are one step closer to recovering your account and preventing similar incidents in the future.
 We are now ready to delve deep into all the methods of confirming your identity on Facebook.

-How to Fix “Please Confirm Your Identity” on Facebook
+How to Fix “Please Confirm Your Identity on Another Phone or Computer” on Facebook

 Getting blocked from logging into your own account is frustrating, but you don’t need to worry anymore as we are here by your side to help you get it back.
 We did all the required research, so you don’t have to do any.
 So, let’s get straight to the point.